adamggrim/textcount/README.md

 3. **Print the analysis**

-    `textcount` will print the chosen analysis to the clipboard:
+    `textcount` will print the selected analysis to the clipboard:

     ```
     Adjectives:    2 (14.29%)